ksruthi1992/ava/docs/ava_report1.md

 User: Any person that uses the website to input ingredients to the pantry or searches for recipes based on the ingredients he/she has.

-Admin: A person who is capable of adding new recipes to the system; can view the user's pantry.
+Admin: A person who has deep access to the system, is capable of adding new recipes to the system; can view the user's pantry.

 Recipe of the Day: Recipe that is famous for that day.